 3DCG and Impossible Shots: Itagaki's Technique 🎬

 Itagaki employs a combination of traditional animation and 3DCG that often clashes with industry standards.
-In Berserk (2016), for example, abrupt transitions and forced camera angles generate a sense of instability.
-His use of CGI does not seek realism, but visual impact, albeit at the cost of questionable fluidity.
-This technical approach, which prioritizes experimentation over correctness, defines his personal stamp.
+In Berserk (2016), for example, abrupt transitions and forced camera angles create a sense of instability.
+His use of CGI does not aim for realism, but for visual impact, albeit at the cost of questionable fluidity.
+This technical approach, which prioritizes experimentation over correctness, defines his personal signature.

-When CGI Looks Like a PS2 Game 🎮
+When CGI Looks Like a PS2 Video Game 🎮

-Watching Itagaki's Berserk (2016) is like remembering those late-night sessions playing an action game from the 2000s: flat textures, rigid movements, and a camera that seems to have a life of its own.
+Watching Itagaki's Berserk (2016) is like remembering those late-night sessions playing an action game from the 2000s: flat textures, rigid movements, and a camera that seems to have a mind of its own.
 But hey, at least it's not boring.
-While other directors seek technical perfection, Itagaki seems to wonder: what if we just make Guts look like a plastic doll?
+While other directors strive for technical perfection, Itagaki seems to ask himself: what if we just make Guts look like a plastic doll?
 And he succeeds.